 Keep brands relevant and/or boost growth

-Under any of these circumstances, brand change programs are the inevitable result, with a twist unique to 2021.
+Under any of these circumstances, brand change programs are the inevitable result.
 Given the tight fiscal environment, projects of this nature will be more closely scrutinized than ever before.
 Here is a small sample of the questions marketers will need to answer:

 The good news is that there are lots of ways to save money on rebranding implementation.
 The same brand that could be implemented for $100 million might be able to be implemented for $40 million by knowing how to take advantage of the opportunities for efficiency and different strategic approaches – without sacrificing impact and outcomes.